-Issue 4 of our School newsletter for staff
+Issue 4 of our School newsletter for staff and students.

 Improving the student experience was the top priority item at the first School General Meeting of the academic year, following disappointing results for the School, College and University in the latest National Student Survey (NSS).